orgua/shepherd_v2_planning/10_concept_testbed.rst

 Concept - Testbed
 =================

+General Philosophy
+    - only as complex as needed
+    - most bang for the buck, not to expensive and to specialized design, hardware, etc
+    - possibility to build on your own
+    - unique selling point is the replay of energy (harvesting) sources and emulation of power converters with high temporal resolution

 infrastructure
     - 20 - 30 RF-Nodes (Beaglebone with custom RF-IC) with Ethernet-Backchannel
     - distributed on cfaed-floors, several rooms / offices, maybe also on corridors